Our mission:

-Our mission: Located in the high desert of Central Oregon, FANs works to preserve and restore the wild landscapes of the middle Deschutes and lower Crooked Rivers and Lower Whychus Creek through advocacy, stewardship and education.
+Located in the high desert of Central Oregon, FANs works to preserve and restore the wild landscapes of the middle Deschutes and lower Crooked Rivers and Lower Whychus Creek through advocacy, stewardship and education.
+To understand just how special this area is, please watch and listen to the video Canyon Light, created by Tom Iraci. |

-Read the March 2024 edition of our FANs newsletter, the Deschutes Canyon Currents.
+Read the July 2024 edition of our FANs newsletter, the Deschutes Canyon Currents.

 ![]() Get to know our native plants and birds with FANs field guides